StreakYC/mache/README.md

 After each call to *processLog(RequestLogs)*, the following method is called once for each field defined in the schema:
  - **getField(String)** returns the value for the given field name.
 The field name is guaranteed to be an interned string for efficient comparison.
 The return type should be appropriate to the data type you gave in *getFieldType*, but can be any object for which the *toString()* can be parsed appropriately by BigQuery (i.e. for an integer, either an Integer or a Long can be returned).
 If there is an error parsing the field, return null to abort the export.
 To indicate a lack of value, return an empty string.

-In order to run your BigqueryFieldExporter, you will need to implement a com.streak.logging.analysis.BigqueryFieldExporterSet.
-It only has one method:
+In order to run your LogsFieldExporter, you will need to implement a com.streak.logging.analysis.LogsFieldExporterSet.
+It has the methods:
- - **getExporters()** returns the list of BigqueryFieldExporters.
+ - **getExporters()** returns the list of LogsFieldExporters
+ - **skipLog(RequestLogs log)** returns true if given log request should be skipped
+ - **applicationVersionsToExport()** returns a list of "major" application versions or null if you want to export logs for the application this task is currently running on

 Checkout the documentation in <code>LogsExportConfiguration</code>.

 # Exporting Datastore Entities to BigQuery
-We've been working on this functionality or a little bit of time but recently Google launched the ability for you to import datastore backups into BigQuery.
+Google offers the ability for you to import datastore backups into BigQuery.
 The feature however is a manual process.
 Mache has built the ability for you to automatically kickoff backups of desired entity kinds and automatically start BigQuery ingestion jobs when the backup is complete.

 ## Getting Started With Datastore to BigQuery Exports
 1. Optional, only if you want to use the datastore export: You need to include the [google-api-java-client](https://code.google.com/p/google-api-java-client/) jars in your appengine project.
 The [setup page](https://code.google.com/p/google-api-java-client/wiki/Setup) tells you which jars to use.
 You will also need the jar file of the [BigQuery API Client Library for Java](https://developers.google.com/api-client-library/java/apis/bigquery/v2).